 Oh, yeah!
 I love the noodles I buy these because they are organic.
 You know I'm all about that whenever I can be.
 There are quite a few on the market though.

-Here are some (a different producer) on Amazon but I want you to see what they look like.
-They’re in the Asian section in the grocery store and the noodle is very white.
+They're in the Asian section in the grocery store and the noodle is very white.

 Udon noodles are a perfect salad pasta.
 They are a little thicker and really fun to dive into with chopsticks.
 Easy to grab and better to taste.

 My husband is the pasta, noodle king, and he gladly concurs!
 But feel free to experiment with whatever is in your pantry—udon, rice noodles, ramen.
 I bet that any of these can turn this salad into a hearty meal.

 Let me know if you made this with a different kind of noodle and if you liked it!

 Toss this Delicious Asian Pasta Salad

 So, mix the ponzu dressing with the udon noodles, julienned carrots, and red bell peppers.
 The taste is fantastic.
 Add in some spinach and you get even more taste, texture and nutrition.

 There's one more thing to do.
 You gotta let it chill in the fridge for a couple of hours to let the flavors come together.